nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

   count.
 The serialized structured form — a list of `{min_incl, max_excl}` maps — and bare counts (`[0..N)`) are accepted on the `window:` key.
   Intervals that select no records are rejected at parse.
 Readers apply the first interval and clamp both bounds to the data.
+A source may name a slab namespace (`m.slab:content`, `m.slab:ns:[0..1K]`), or carry one beside it under `namespace:`/`ns:`; the text after the last `:` is a namespace only when the path before it has an extension and the text after names no directory, so a URL scheme or a drive letter never is.
 - Profiles: a non-default profile inherits unstated facets from the profile it names with `inherits:`, else from `default`; an unknown or self parent falls back to `default`, and a cycle leaves its members with what they